 Do you own a property in Ireland that you’re renting out but you don’t live in the country?
-There’s a few tax obligations that you need to be aware of, but also, there’s some tax deductions you need to be taking advantage of!
+There are a few tax obligations that you need to be aware of, but also, there are some tax deductions you need to be taking advantage of!

 So, what exactly is a non-resident landlord?

 You are classed as a non-resident landlord if you rent a property in Ireland but you reside in Northern Ireland or another country.
 Any money you make from the renting of your Irish property comes under Irish taxation law and must be taxed the same as if you were a resident.

 How exactly do you pay your tax to the Revenue Commissioners?

 It works slightly differently than if you were a resident of Ireland.
 One method is when the tenants of your property actually withhold the income tax and pay it to the nearest tax office in their location on your behalf.

 At the end of the tax year, the tenant then fills out Form R185 and gives this to the landlord as a record of the tax paid.
 This may seem a quite roundabout way of organising your tax affairs but it is a lot cleaner than trying to pay money to the Revenue Commissioners from overseas.

 But, what if you don’t want to put the responsibility of paying your tax on your tenants?
 Your tenants may not be willing to do this for you, or you may not trust your tenants to pay the correct amount.
 There could be a number of reasons why you wouldn’t want to go down that route, but luckily there is an alternative

 A tax collection agent is an Irish resident who collects and files income tax on your behalf.
 The handiness with this option is that they are provided with a second PPS number to be used exclusively when dealing with your income tax.
 They can be a company, individual, or even a family member, trusted friend, or tax advisor.